 The search process for investment manager(s) shall be conducted in a substantially similar manner to that of the Consultant search process, discussed in Section VIII(A), entitled "Consultant Selection and Retention," except that the Consultant may assist SURS staff in the search process.
 It is important to note that SURS does not use any criteria that would be considered a barrier to an emerging investment manager such as a minimum number of years in business or a minimum asset level under management.
-As a part of the selection process, SURS utilizes its databases to ensure that qualified emerging investment managers are included in the pool of eligible candidates.
-If an emerging investment manager shall receive an invitation by the Board or Investment Committee to present his or her firm for final consideration of a contract.
+As a part of the selection process, SURS utilizes databases to ensure that qualified emerging investment managers are included in the pool of eligible candidates.
+If an emerging investment manager meets the criteria established for a specific search, then that emerging investment manager shall receive an invitation by the Board or Investment Committee to present his or her firm for final consideration of a contract.
 In the case where multiple emerging investment managers meet the criteria of the search, the internal investment staff may choose the most qualified firm(s) to present to the Board or Investment Committee.